Carbon Pollution Reduction Scheme: November 2009 changes

-Withdrawal of bill
+Rejection and withdrawal of bill

-On 30 November 2009, the Senate failed to pass the CPRS (Senate Hansard page 9602), giving Kevin Rudd a potential reason for calling a double dissolution election.
+Without a majority in the Senate, and without the support of the Opposition, Labor needed support from the undecided cross-bench members, the Greens, Family First and independent senators.
+On 30 November 2009, the Senate failed to pass the CPRS, giving Kevin Rudd a potential reason for calling a double dissolution election.

-On 27 April 2010, the Prime Minister Rudd announced that the Government had decided to delay the implementation of the CPRS until after the current commitment period of the Kyoto Protocol (which ended in 2012).
+On 27 April 2010, Prime Minister Rudd announced that the Government had decided to delay the implementation of the CPRS until after the current commitment period of the Kyoto Protocol (which ended in 2012).
 The Government cited the lack of bipartisan support for the CPRS and slow international progress on climate action for the delay.
 The Prime Minister announced that the CPRS would be introduced only when there was greater clarity on the actions of other major economies including the US, China and India.

-In June 2010, the Minister for the Environment, Heritage and the Arts, Peter Garrett, told Sky News Australia that he first learned of the scrapping of the CPRS when he read about it in a newspaper after it was leaked by a Government source.
+In June 2010, the Minister for the Environment, Heritage and the Arts, Peter Garrett, told Sky News that he first learned of the scrapping of the CPRS when he read about it in a newspaper after it was leaked by a Government source.

 The delay in implementing the CPRS drew strong criticism of Rudd and the Labor Party from the Federal Opposition, and from community and grassroots action groups such as GetUp.
 On 5 April 2011, Rudd stated that he believed it had been a mistake to delay the ETS during his term as Prime Minister.

-In February 2011, the Gillard Government announced the Clean Energy Bill 2011, an emissions trading scheme to replace the CPRS.
-This bill was passed into law later that year, paving the way for a carbon price to be introduced on 1 July 2012.
+In February 2011, the Gillard government announced the Clean Energy Bill 2011, an emissions trading scheme to replace the CPRS.
+This Bill was passed into law later that year, paving the way for a carbon price which was introduced on 1 July 2012.